-The Sun: 'FAKE NEWS' Why are Olympians sleeping on ‘anti-sex’ cardboard beds at Paris Olympics 2024?
+The Sun: 'FAKE NEWS' Why are athletes sleeping on ‘anti-sex’ cardboard beds at 2024 Summer Games?

-The 2024 Paris Olympics have reintroduced the cardboard beds first seen at the 2020 Tokyo Games, often called "anti-sex" beds.
+The 2024 Paris Summer Games have reintroduced the cardboard beds first seen at the 2020 Tokyo Summer Games, often called "anti-sex" beds.
 Initially designed to prevent COVID-19 spread, these beds were rumored to discourage intimacy due to their cardboard frames.
 However, these beds are not flimsy—they can support up to 600 pounds.

 President and CEO Motokuni Takaoka stated, "Airweave is proud to join the Paris 2024 partners’ family.
 We promise to contribute to the Paris 2024 sustainability goals through our social good bedding."